 Check out our videos, in which our *doctoral students answer four questions* about their experience with the UK Counseling Psychology M.S. program.

 How Students are Selected for Admission

 The annual PhD application deadline is December 1.
-PhD interview day will be February 3, 2017, so please block this day out in your calendar now.
+PhD interview day is held each year on a Friday in late January or early February.
 Applications for admission are evaluated by the Program Faculty who carefully and comprehensively review the applicant’s (a) GRE scores and GPA; (b) letters of recommendation addressing academic, research, and counseling experiences and interpersonal skills; (c) match with faculty research interests; (d) personal statement outlining professional goals (i.e., is it commensurate with our training model and social justice values, and does it demonstrate excellence in written communication); (e) contribution to diversity, broadly defined to include individual social identities and background experiences.
 The Program Faculty carefully considers the entire application of a prospective student and makes decisions based not only on numerical criteria but also on perceived fit with program goals, needs, and values.
 (Therefore, a low score in one area can be off-set by high scores in another area.
 There is no minimum GPA or GRE score requirement).
 To further maximize the “fit” between applicants and the Program, we conduct an on-campus doctoral interview day where we host top applicants who meet individually and in small groups with Program Faculty and current students.
 This interview process helps the Program Faculty and the prospective student to further assess fit.
 After the interview day, the Program Faculty meet to review, discuss, and make final decisions about admission offers.
 Final decisions are made based on student qualifications, match with a core faculty’s research, current faculty advisory loads, and student contribution to cultural and individual diversity.